-Small Nuclear War Could Reverse Global Warming For Years Regional-nuclear-war-global-impacts_32431_600x450 A nuclear bomb explodes in a test on the Mururoa atoll in French Polynesia in the early seventies.
+Small Nuclear War Could Reverse Global Warming for Years Regional war could spark "unprecedented climate change," experts predict.
+A nuclear bomb explodes in a test on the Mururoa atoll in French Polynesia in the early seventies.

 Photograph from AP